Religious Liberty Essay Scholarship Contest

 Each year, the Religious Liberty Essay Scholarship Contest engages high school students in church-state issues by directing them to express a point of view on a religious liberty topic.
 Essays are judged on the depth of their content, the mastery of the topic, and the skill with which they are written.
 Students should develop a point of view on the issue and demonstrate critical thinking, using appropriate examples, reasons and other evidence to support their position.
 The annual contest is sponsored by the Religious Liberty Council of the Baptist Joint Committee.
 The grand prize is $2,000 and a trip for two to Washington, D.C.
 Second prize is $1,000, and third prize is $250.

 The entry period for the 2016 Religious Liberty Essay Contest is now closed.
+Details on the winners will be posted here in the near future.
 Submissions had to be postmarked by March 4, 2016.

 2016 Religious Liberty Essay Scholarship Contest